flare-foundation/developer-hub/docs/network/fsp/solidity-reference/IRewardManager.md

 - `_rewardOwner`: Address of the reward owner.
 - `_recipient`: Address of the reward recipient.
 - `_rewardEpochId`: Id of the reward epoch up to which the rewards are claimed.
-- `_wrap`: Indicates if the reward should be wrapped (deposited) to the WNAT contract.
+- `_wrap`: Indicates if the reward should be wrapped (deposited) to the WNat contract.
 - `_proofs`: Array of reward claims with merkle proofs.

 #### Returns